lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 ~~~
 {: .output}

+TODO:
+- add more operations for lists: Append, Concatenation

 We can access elements of lists and we can also dynamically change the length of a list by adding new elements:

 ~~~